 Using columns to structure your data is a breeze with Stackby.
 Read on to know more.

-Using column properties
+Using different column types

 - You can choose a new type of column by double clicking the column name - this will open a column configuration panel and you can search the column type of your liking.

 - You can also right click on the column name to open up the column menu and selecting 'Change column property' in the dropdown.

 - Also when you create a new column, you will be prompted to choose and change the column property.

 Importance of column types

 Column properties define your tables in Stackby.
 It helps you customize how your data will be visualized and validated in specific columns.
 In Stackby, it symbolizes different attributes of your primary object.
 It can help your columns just take the data it is configured to take (Text, Phone Number, Email, Dropdown, Files, etc.) and visualize your information the way you want.